simalshakha/expence_tracker/README.md

 # Expense Tracker API

 This is a backend API built using Django and Django REST Framework for managing personal expenses.
-It supports secure authentication using JWT tokens and allows users to log in, create, view, filter, and analyze their expenses.
+It supports secure authentication using JWT tokens and allows users to register,log in, create, view

 ## Project Overview

-Features included in this project:
+Features
-- User login via JWT (token-based authentication)
-- Create, update, and delete expense entries
-- Filter expenses by date range
-- Get analytics like total spending, category-wise summary, and daily/weekly/monthly trends
+ -User registration and login with JWT authentication -CRUD operations for expense/income records -Automatic tax calculation (flat amount or percentage) -Pagination for list endpoints
+ -Role-based access control: regular users vs superusers -Detailed timestamps for records

 ## Technologies Used